Thunderstorms

 Where Air Rises to Form a Thunderstorm

 All thunderstorms begin with air rising into the atmosphere to form a convection cell, but the air can be lifted in different ways.
 Another way to classify thunderstorms is by the location where they form and the reason the air rises.
-The pictures below describe three different ways that the lifting of air can begin: due to a mountain or hillside, within an air mass, or at a storm front.
+The pictures below describe three different ways that lifting of air can begin as the first step to setting up a thunderstorm.

-Orographic thunderstorms are caused by air that is forced up by a mountain or hillside.
+Orographic thunderstorms form when air is forced up by a mountain or hillside.

-Frontal thunderstorms occur along boundaries of weather fronts (e.g. cold front).
+Frontal thunderstorms can occur along the boundary of a weather front (e.g., a cold front).